A Program Logic for Abstract (Hyper)Properties: The Program Logic APPL

 \begin{remark} The {\rm (join)} rule is pivotal for the completeness of logics for hyperproperties.
 As observed above, it corresponds conceptually to the (Exist) rule of {\rm HHL}~\cite{DM:HHL} and is directly related to the (Exist) rule used by Zilberstein~\cite{Zil:toplas}.
 In contrast, Cousot and Wang~\cite{CousotW25} do not include a primitive join/exist rule, but instead combine this functionality within specific rules for $\mathsf{if}$ (rule {\rm (69)}) and $\mathsf{loop}$ (rule {\rm (70)}).

-We believe this work provides a principled explanation for why our {\rm (join)} rule is indispensable in hyperlogics, whereas it is redundant in ordinary Hoare logic (cf.~Proposition~\ref{pr:nojoin}).
-The fundamental reason is algebraic: in hyperlogics, the composition operation $\oplus$ (Cartesian product-like union) does not preserve additivity, whereas in standard Hoare logic (simple union), it does. $\lozenge$ \end{remark}
+We believe this work provides a principled explanation for why our {\rm (join)} rule is indispensable in hyperlogics, yet redundant in ordinary Hoare logic (cf.~Proposition~\ref{pr:nojoin}).
+The reason is algebraic: in hyperlogics, the composition operation $\oplus$ (Cartesian product-like union) does not preserve additivity, whereas in standard Hoare logic (simple union), it does. $\lozenge$ \end{remark}